Hi I’m Jane Beinart – the creative drive behind Be In Art

 Over the next 10 years or so I didn’t really do much art.
 I did the odd evening course in things like jewellery and pottery, but not much drawing and painting and it wasn’t really part of my life, but I really really missed it!
 I knew I was missing something – and new I wasn’t fully myself without art, but I didn’t know how to get back into it.
 My art materials from my foundation course just sat in my cupboard getting dusty.

-About 8 years ago a series of things made me decide to have a go at art again, and I tentatively picked up my paint brushes and paint, bought some big pads of paper and an easel and got started.
+About 8 years ago my therapist encouraged me to have a go at art again, and I tentatively picked up my paint brushes and paint, bought some big pads of paper and an easel and got started.
 I’m not going to lie to you – it was HARD!
 I had to fight a very negative inner critic and really didn’t produce anything beautiful for quite some time.
 It took a long time to build a regular creative habit, to build my confidence, to show anyone else my art.

 BUT – despite the pain – it was sooooo worth it so be where I am now with my art